 Do I have hay fever?
 Your hay fever diagnosis

-This is why some symptoms of hay fever are similar to symptoms of a cold.
+This is why some symptoms are similar to cold symptoms.

-There are lots of different symptoms that you can experience when you’re suffering with hay fever, here is a list of some of the more common ones you should look out for:
+There are lots of different symptoms that you can experience when you’re suffering with hay fever.
+Here is a list of common ones you should look out for:

 - Runny or blocked nose

 - Itchy nose, roof of mouth, throat, skin, or ears

 - Post nasal drip – mucus running from the back of your nose and down your throat

 Although these are the most common symptoms of hay fever, you may not experience all of them every time you have an allergic reaction.
 Many of the symptoms are similar to that of a cold, but there are a few easy ways to tell the difference between the two.

 If you suffer with these symptoms during spring and summer or you have them for more than 2 weeks, you probably have hay fever.
 Also, common colds will never cause itching, so if you’re feeling itchy you can rule out a cold, too.